sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 		]
 	}

-#### referencePeriod

-*Object*.
-Specifies the inclusive start and end times.

-* startTime - *dateTime*.
-The startTime attributes contains the inclusive start date for the reference period.
-* endTime - *dateTime*.
-The endTime attributes contains the inclusive end date for the reference period.

-Example:

-	{
-		"startTime": "2000",
-		"endTime": "2018"
-	}

 #### releaseCalendar

 *Object*.
 The ReleaseCalendar describes information about the timing of releases of the constrained data.
 All of these values use the standard "P7D" - style format.